13-Day Java & Bali Photography Tour: Volcanoes & Culture

 • Also, you are responsible for personal expenses.
 This includes laundry or minibar costs.

-• Finally, remember that tips for the guide and driver are also not included.
+• Finally, remember that we also do not include tips for the guide and driver.

 Tour Highlights